testdouble/test_data/README.md

   `development`, `test`, and `production` environments defined by default.
 But you can [actually define custom environments](https://guides.rubyonrails.org/configuring.html#creating-rails-environments), too!
-This gem adds a new `test_data` environment intended to be paired with a test data database that's intended to be used to create and dump your test data.
-This new environment file loads your development environment's configuration and disables migration schema dumps so that you can run migrations of your `test_data` database without affecting your app's `schema.rb` or `structure.sql`.
+This gem adds a new `test_data` environment and database that's intended to be used to create and dump your test data.
+This new environment file loads your `development` environment's configuration and disables migration schema dumps so that you can run migrations of your `test_data` database without affecting your app's `schema.rb` or `structure.sql`.

-* `config/initializers/test_data.rb` - Calls `TestData.config` with an empty
+* `config/initializers/test_data.rb` - Calls [TestData.config](#testdataconfig)
-  block and comments documenting the (at install-time) available options and their default configuration values
+  with an empty block and comments documenting the currently-available options and their default values

 * `config/database.yml` - This generator adds a new `test_data` section of your
-  database configuration, named with the same scheme as your other databases (e.g. `yourapp_test_data`).
+  database configuration, named with the same scheme as your other databases (e.g. `your_app_test_data`).
 If your configuration resembles Rails' generated database.yml and has a working `&default` alias, then this should "just work"

 * `config/webpacker.yml` - The gem has nothing to do with web assets or